|

 "With the help of these young artists Peckham is pulling itself up by the bootstraps please do not knock it on the head and force it back into a downtrodden and pitiful place.
 AREA10 is a vital part of the transformation of Peckham from disadvantaged ghetto to the creative engine of a re-imagined London.
 The offering of a facility that allows a wide range of artistic expression within a socially embedded space is a great catalyst for transformation and Peckham is becoming well known as a place of art and artists.”
 Anthony Gormley .
 2010

-2012 Queens Road and Peckham Rye stations now served by London Overground as well as mainline trains.
-Led to large number of bars, cafes and restaurants opening in the area.
+2012 London Overground extended to Peckham.
+This led to a large number of bars, cafes and restaurants opening in the area.

 2013 Hannah Barry Gallery moved to Holly Grove